MicFin/JS-DC-2/01-command-line-JS/slides.md

 ### Shell

-A generic name for a program that runs inside a terminal
+A generic name for the primary program that runs inside a terminal

 --